 What is the difference between a perfume and a body mist?

 A perfume is something applied in dabs.
 This is the small amount applied behind the ears and the wrists.
-Unfortunately our media advertising programs have worked against perfumes, and concentrated materials in general.
-We have been taught, through ads in all different mediums, that more is better.
+Unfortunately, media advertising programs have worked against perfumes and concentrated materials in general.
+We have been taught that more is better.
 This is why perfumes have taken a lesser place in the market.

 So, let’s consider the amounts of fragrance material used in each form of scenting liquids.
 Perfumes are 20 to 35% fragrance material.
 They are usually carried in alcohol, special denatured types so you won’t drink them to get drunk.
 Body sprays are often as little as 0.5% (this is half of 1%) and may go as high as 3%.
 Again, these are in special denatured alcohol.